Drive Modernization Part III 1305 to PowerFlex 525

 Start a new file:

 Choose “PowerFlex 520 Series”

 This is an example of the CCW workup, the “Right Feed” parameter set has been selected, and now we can review the parameters for this drive and observe the changes we made to the CCW file.
 This is a good example of multiple drives on a machine shown in the “Project Organizer” on the left.
 The drive highlighted is on the right in the workspace that shows the drive areas to access.

 Now you are observing the parameters in the drive.
 To see what has changed from default settings, click on the “Show Non Defaults” pushbutton shown below.

-The “Non Defaults” (parameters that have changed) are shown after the parameters were changed in CCW for the PowerFlex 525.
+The “Non Defaults” (parameters that have changed) are shown after the parameters were changed in CCW for the PowerFlex 525 drive.
 This is a good way to check your work.

 Now let’s see how the filter works on the CCW software.
 To save time, you can type the name of the parameter into the filter, each letter you apply narrows the parameters down for your selection.
 You can even filter by parameter number if you know it.